JARGON8/SFLM_L3_Apprenticeship/Templates/reflection_template.md

 **What I did:**
-(Describe the task, activity, or incident you took part in.
-Keep it anonymised and generic.
-Focus on your role and responsibilities.)
+I describe the task, activity, or incident I was involved in.
+I keep this anonymised and generic, focusing on my role and responsibilities.

 **What I learned:**
-(Explain the key learning points.
-Did you develop new skills, improve knowledge, or reinforce good practice?
-Highlight links to theory, legislation, or organisational policy.)
+I explain the key learning points.
+I highlight whether I developed new skills, strengthened existing knowledge, or reinforced good practice.
+I also link my learning to relevant theory, legislation, or organisational policy.

 **How this maps to the standard:**
-(Link your reflection to the relevant **ST0330 apprenticeship area** and criteria.
-State whether it demonstrates knowledge, skills, or behaviours.
-Show evidence of meeting Pass or Distinction standards where possible.)
+I show how this experience links to the relevant **ST0330 apprenticeship area** and criteria.
+I explain whether it demonstrates knowledge, skills, or behaviours, and where possible I highlight how it meets Pass or Distinction standards.

 **Next steps:**
-(Outline how you will apply this learning in future.
-Identify improvements, further training, or actions to embed best practice into daily work.)
+I outline how I will apply this learning in the future.
+I identify any improvements, further training, or actions I will take to embed best practice into my daily work.